Configuring IdentityNow for Provisioning

 - Roles, to provide access to applications and sources based on users' job functions.

-- Access requests, if you have the Access Request service, to enable users to request application and other access.
+- Access requests, if you have the Access Request service, to enable users to request access.
 Users automatically receive access after approval.

 - After you’ve tested each of your provisioning methods in the sandbox, enable them in production on the configuration page for each method.